Discovery Day Camps

 Maximizing outdoor time: Camp will take place entirely outdoors this summer, with indoor spaces reserved for washroom and/or heat breaks.
 Please note: in case of inclement weather, camp will be inside for the duration of the inclement weather period.

 Minimizing indoor time: Each camp group will have an assigned indoor space to go to should inclement weather threaten.
 Please note that in the event of inclement weather, all camp groups will be inside the Nature Interpretive Centre or RBG Centre for the entirety of the inclement weather period.
-All campers, staff, and volunteers will wear masks for the duration of the camp day, both inside and out.
+It will be mandatory to for all campers, staff and volunteers to wear a mask indoors and at camp sign-in/sign-out.
+Camp staff, administrators, and volunteers will also wear masks outdoors when a guarantee of physical distancing cannot be assured.